Duke-Translational-Bioinformatics/calypso-api/README.md

 |   `year` 				| `integer`      |                                                                        |

 #### [`/patients`](#patients)

+Patients are a combination of patient_outcomes and patient_variables.

 ##### GET
 Optional: Send [`Patient`](#patient-object) fields as a JSON encoded query param to filter by those fields.